LordGolias/antistasi/README.md

 * There is no unlocking mechanism: everything is always finite.
 You lose half of every item if the HQ is destroyed.
 * Camps gives access to the arsenal: everything available in the HQ is available in camps (and you can store things there without having them lost).
 * All game and performance options, including AI skill and cleanup time, are now modifiable by the commander.
+* Revive system works as intended (with or without ACE) and for all factions
 * There is no "petros cavalary": this is the commander's responsibility.

 * Menus were remade from scratch to better accommodate more buttons and other layouts.
 * Locations backend was rewritten from scratch.
 * Missions backend was rewritten from scratch.